strongloop/strong-module-loader/README.md

       other-files.txt
       index.js

-This directory can contain scripts and other files that use the module or the module depend on.
+This directory should contain files related to the module instance.
+For example it might contain a script that `require()`s the module instance.

 #### config.module

-Defines the module class for the config's module instance.
+The node module name that exports the module class that constructs the config's module instance.

     {
       "module": "my-module-class"